ggg1977/gcp-it-boostrap-storage-buckets/README.md

 ## Merging changes to the environment branches

 1. In Github, Create a pull request from main to dev branch.
 2. Approve the pull request and mergue the changes.
-Use a rebase strategy for merging the changes.
+Use a merge commit strategy for merging the changes.

 1. In Github, Create a pull request from dev to net branch.
 2. Approve the pull request and mergue the changes.
-Use a rebase strategy for merging the changes.
+Use a merge commit strategy for merging the changes.

 1. In Github, Create a pull request from net to prod branch.
 2. Approve the pull request and mergue the changes.
-Use a rebase strategy for merging the changes.
+Use a mergue commit strategy for merging the changes.